“Harbor me in the eye of the storm

 -John Mark McMillan, Love You Swore

-The other day on Instagram I asked: “How come we never wonder why good things happen to good people?
+The other day on Instagram I asked: “How is it we never wonder why good things happen to good people?
 Or why good things happen to bad people?”

-My thoughts were a version of that all-too-common question, “Why do bad things happen to good people?”
+My reflections were a version of that all-too-common question, “Why do bad things happen to good people?”
 As if there was some chart in the sky where God is tallying checkmarks, balancing our actions with our consequences.
-This also begs the question–who decides what makes someone ‘bad’ or ‘good?’

-Barbara Brown Taylor deals with a variation of this exact same question in a selection in her book, “Home by Another Way.”
-Taylor, an Episcopal priest, recounts a time when she sat in the hospital with a distraught mother during surgery for her 5-year-old daughter’s brain tumor.
+Barbara Brown Taylor deals with a variation of this exact same thought in a selection in her book, “Home by Another Way.”
+Taylor recounts a time when she sat in the hospital with a distraught mother during surgery for her 5-year-old daughter’s brain tumor.
 The mother lamented that she hadn’t quit smoking and therefore God was trying to punish her.
 “That’s why my daughter has a tumor,” the mom said.
 Taylor shared a bit of her theology about the way God thinks about hard times and tragedies.

 “Calamity strikes and we wonder what we did wrong.
 We scrutinize our behavior, our relationships, our diets, our beliefs.
 We hunt for some cause to explain the effect, in hopes that we can stop causing it.
 What this tells us is that we are less interested in truth than in consequences.
 What we crave above all is control over the chaos of our lives.”